perfect-loop/experimentalist/README.md

 If you would like to speak to us, please reach out via github at perfectloop.net

+## Prerequisites

+- Signup for auth0
+- Sign up for venmo
+- Signup for cloudinary

 ## Install

 - Install Mongodb (https://docs.mongodb.com/manual/administration/install-community/)